Government has decided that your local district or borough council must provide a separate food waste collection every week.

 Food recycling is quick, easy, better for the environment and will:

-- save council tax-payers’ money - recycling food costs less than other types of waste disposal
+- will save council tax-payers’ money - recycling food costs less than other types of waste disposal

 Your new collections